fardin37913-ops/B13-A4-PH-Job-Tracker/README.md

 querySelector	First match	Any CSS selector querySelectorAll	All matches	Any CSS selector

-2. How to Create and Insert a New Element into the DOM
+2. How to Create and Insert a New Element into the DOM?

 There are three main steps.